KIRANKUMAR7296/.NET/C#.md

 ### 9. out parameters

-- No need to be initialized before passing to method.
+- Out parameters states that no need to be initialize parameters before passing to method.

 ### 10. use of 'using' statement ?

-- Obtain a resource and process it and automatically dispose after execution.
+- `Using` statement is used to obtain a `resource` and process it and automatically `dispose` after execution.

 ### 11. Serialization vs Deserialization